axbjos/axbjos/README.md

 - 👋 Hi, I’m Joe Axberg
-- 👀 I’m interested in Small-Scale Agriculture and IoT
+- 👀 I’m interested in developing Technical Education in Computing and IT.
-- 🌱 Currently building an agricultural IoT system using LoRaWAN sensors.
+- 🌱 Currently working on ideas for automating programming assignment grading using containers.
-- 💞️ I’m looking to collaborate on Ag IoT / Precision Ag or other IoT things
 - 📫 How to reach me joeaxberg@axnetlabs.org

 <!---